iAM-AMR/iAM.AMR.DOC/source/data_extraction/form_factor.rst

     - e.g. ciprofloxacin and amoxicillin used together would be recorded as *quinolones, combinations with other antibacterials* (not *penicillins, combinations with other antibacterials*), *ciprofloxacin*, and *amoxicillin*
     - e.g. amoxicillin and chlortetracycline used together would be recorded as *penicillins, combinations with other antibacterials* (not *tetracyclines, combinations with other antibacterials*), *amoxicillin*, and *chlortetracycline*

+..
+Note:: Sulfonamides/sulfa drugs are almost always provided as an existing combination - **you do not have to select the individual antimicrobials**

+  - i.e. *sulfamethoxazole and trimethoprim*

 Idiosyncracies of the ATCvet index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~